CDKL5 Deficiency Disorder

 The symptoms of CDKL5 deficiency disorder vary widely, but generally include seizures that begin in infancy, followed by significant delays in many aspects of development.
 The types of seizures can change with age, and they usually follow a predictable pattern.
 Seizures occur daily in most affected individuals.

 Most children with CDKL5 deficiency disorder have severe intellectual disability.
-Most of the children affected by the disorder cannot walk, talk or feed themselves, and many are confined to a wheelchair.
-Some may have scoliosis, visual impairment, gastrointestinal difficulties such as reflux and constipation, and respiratory and sleep problems.
+Most children affected by the disorder cannot walk independently, talk or feed themselves, and many must rely on the use of a wheelchair.
+Some individuals may have scoliosis, visual impairment, gastrointestinal difficulties such as reflux and constipation, and respiratory and sleep problems.
 Nearly all affected individuals have low muscle tone (hypotonia), and movement disorders can also be present.

-About 90% of people diagnosed with CDKL5 deficiency disorder are female, due to the fact that the CDKL5 gene is located on the X chromosome, one of the two chromosomes that determine a person’s sex.
-Females have two X chromosomes, while males have one X and one Y, so females have a second copy of the CDKL5 gene that is able to work properly, but males do not.
+About 90% of people diagnosed with CDKL5 deficiency disorder are female since the CDKL5 gene is located on the X chromosome, one of the two chromosomes that determine a person’s sex.
+Females have two X chromosomes, while males have one X and one Y chromosome.
+Therefore, females have a second copy of the CDKL5 gene that is able to work properly, but males do not.
 Affected males tend to have more severe developmental disabilities, including profound intellectual disability and almost no development of gross and fine motor skills.

 Diagnosis of CDKL5 deficiency disorder